glitchlover/LinkedNotes/✍🏻 Permanent Notes/🏛University/Semester 2020 Fall/TC/CFG ( Context Free Grammer ).md

 ^1608306158295

 ## Derivation of Grammar
-Def::A derivation of a string for a grammar is a sequence of grammar rule applications that transform the start symbol into the string.
+Def::A derivation of a string for a grammar is a sequence of grammar rule applications that transform the start symbol into the string.<iframe src="https://www.youtube.com/embed/u4-rpIlV9NI" class="resize-vertical" style="height: 543px;"></iframe>
 ^1608306158734

 <!--ignore-->